HippoCampusRobotics/howto/Hippocampus/RPI4Setup/README.md

 192.168.0.27 pi
 ```
 First the main computer and second the pi itself(change names accordingly)
-Next is the ROS_HOSTNAME and ROS_MASTER_URI again open with `sudo nano .bashrc` and put in the last lines:
+Next is the ROS_HOSTNAME and ROS_MASTER_URI again open with `sudo nano ~/.bashrc` and put in the last lines:
 ```
 export ROS_HOSTNAME="pi"
 export ROS_MASTER_URI="http://tim-linux:11311"